consulo/consulo-dev.github.io/docs/reference_guide/intellij_artifacts.md

 > **WARNING** When using additional repositories, make sure to use HTTPS always.

-JetBrains maintains public repositories that host artifacts related to the Consulo, such as binaries and source code.
+Consulo maintains public repositories that host artifacts related to the Consulo Platform, such as binaries and source code.
 These repositories make artifacts more accessible for plugin developers.

-The Consulo artifacts repositories are:
-* [Releases repository](https://www.jetbrains.com/intellij-repository/releases/) for release versions by [build number](/basics/getting_started/build_number_ranges.md).
+The Consulo artifacts repositories are available for release versions by [build number](/basics/getting_started/build_number_ranges.md) and for snapshot versions.
-* [Snapshots repository](https://www.jetbrains.com/intellij-repository/snapshots/) for _BRANCH#-EAP-SNAPSHOT_, _EAP-CANDIDATE-SNAPSHOT_, _LATEST-EAP-SNAPSHOT_, and the _EAP-SNAPSHOT_.

 See the [Maven coordinates](#specify-the-maven-coordinates-for-the-artifact) section for details about specifying these artifacts.

-Both the Releases and Snapshots repositories have two types of content:
+The repositories have two types of content:
-* Binary and source code artifacts for cross-platform, ZIP distributions of Consulo-based IDEs, such as IntelliJ IDEA, CLion, Rider, and MPS.
+* Binary and source code artifacts for cross-platform, ZIP distributions of Consulo-based IDEs.
-  These artifacts are _not intended_ to be accessed directly from a plugin project's `build.gradle` file.
+  These artifacts are _not intended_ to be accessed directly from a plugin project's build file.
-  The `gradle-intellij-plugin` will access them as-needed for a plugin project.
+  The build system will access them as-needed for a plugin project.
 * Artifacts for individual modules from the Consulo.
 These may be downloaded, or accessed directly from a `build.gradle` file, as explained below.

-Artifacts for Consulo third-party dependencies are hosted at the [Bintray repository](https://jetbrains.bintray.com/intellij-third-party-dependencies).
+Artifacts for Consulo third-party dependencies are hosted in a separate repository.
-A link to this repository should be added to `pom.xml`/`build.gradle` files when individual modules from an Consulo artifacts repository are used.
+A link to this repository should be added to `pom.xml`/`build.gradle` files when individual modules from a Consulo artifacts repository are used.

 ## Using Consulo Module Artifacts
 Consulo module artifacts are utilized by adding information to a project's `build.gradle` file.
-More information about [Gradle support](https://www.jetbrains.com/help/idea/gradle.html) is available in the IntelliJ IDEA Help documentation.
+More information about Gradle support is available in the Consulo documentation.

 To setup dependencies on a module there are two types of information needed:
 1. Specify the corresponding repository URL for the artifact.